samchon/shopping-backend/README.md

   - Deploy to the Dev and Real servers.

 ### 3.2.
 Software Development Kit
-[`@ORGANIZATION/PROJECT`](https://github.com/samchon/backend) provides SDK (Software Development Kit) for convenience.
+[`@samchon/shopping-backend`](https://github.com/samchon/shopping-backend) provides SDK (Software Development Kit) for convenience.

-For the client developers who are connecting to this backend server, [`@ORGANIZATION/PROJECT`](https://github.com/samchon/backend) provides not API documents like the Swagger, but provides the API interaction library, one of the typical SDK (Software Development Kit) for the convenience.
+For the client developers who are connecting to this backend server, [`@samchon/shopping-backend`](https://github.com/samchon/shopping-backend) provides not only API documents like the Swagger, but also provides the API interaction library, one of the typical SDK (Software Development Kit) for the convenience.

 With the SDK, client developers never need to re-define the duplicated API interfaces, by reading Swagger Documents.
 Just utilize the provided interfaces and asynchronous functions defined in the SDK.
 It would be much convenient than any other Rest API solutions.

+Furthermore, the SDK supports mockup simulator.
+If client developer configures `simulate` option to be `true`, the SDK library will not send HTTP request to the backend server, but simulate the API by itself.
+With this mockup simulator feature, frontend developers can directly start the interaction development, even when the [main program development](#34-main-program) is on a progress.

 To build the SDK in local, just type the `npm run build:sdk` command.
 The SDK would be generated by [`nestia`](https://github.com/samchon/nestia), by analyzing source code of the [controller](src/controllers) classes in the compilation level, automatically.
 Otherwise you want to publish the SDK .ibrary, run the `npm run package:api` command instead.